johnhenry/leserve/readme.md

 ## Notes

 - This server implementation extends the global object, allowing you to call these methods directly (e.g., `addEventListener` instead of `globalThis.addEventListener`).
-- The server uses the `node-fetch` package to provide `Request` and `Response` objects that closely mimic the Web API.
 - WebSocket support is provided through the `ws` package.
-- The server automatically parses request bodies for common content types (JSON, form-urlencoded, plain text).

 ## License